 - To foster self-esteem through relationships with adults who express acceptance and respect for all children.

-- To recognize that all children learn uniquely and to allow any differences to surface in daily activities.
+- To recognize that all children learn uniquely and to celebrate differences.

 Discovery learning is another unique feature of our preschool program.
-Children explore their play environment and “discover” things and thereby make sense of their world.
+Young children naturally engaged in learning about their environment through informal unrestricted play with others.
+In so exploring their environment they “discover” things and thereby make sense of their world.
 It’s as simple as that!
 This kind of learning is never routine.
 It involves open ended problems and new situations.
-It provides children with challenge and the opportunity to explain and justify answers as opposed to being told facts.
-It almost always involves curiosity and discovery and invariably provides opportunity for creativity.
-It helps build camaraderie as children are not pre grouped or paired.
-They find their own partners or form their own groups.
+It provides children with challenge and the opportunity to understand their environment and build their own body of knowledge as opposed to being told the facts.
+It almost always involves curiosity and discovery, and invariably provides opportunity for creativity.
+It helps build camaraderie as children have real opportunities to socialise and build friendships through play.

-Projects in our preschool are emergent in nature and flow out of the time spent by our children with their teachers in activities jointly done.
+The Project approach is an important aspect of the Buddhi learning model and provides a great opportunity for children as they transition to group based learing.
+Being emergent in nature, projects flow out of children’s interests and time spent with their teachers in activities jointly done.
 For example, they may watch or work together with a teacher who is sewing, cooking, gardening or creating art.
-This may take days or weeks to complete to each child’s satisfaction, which is when the project is deemed over.
-This allows children the time and space to go beyond the superficial and take charge of their learning from the very beginning, and lays the foundation for meaningful and independent learning in later years.
+This may sometimes take days or weeks to complete to each child’s satisfaction, which is when the project is deemed over.
+It allows children the time and space to own and take charge of their learning as they set the context themselves.
+They also have the freedom to collaborate with their friends, or work individually, all of which lays the foundation for meaningful and independent learning in later years.

-Children come together daily as a group for Circle Time, Story Time, Read Alouds, Music & Movement, Games & Meal times.
+Children also have plenty of opportunities to come together daily as a group in Circle Time, Story Time, Read Alouds, Music & Movement, Games and Meal times.
 Circle time helps children develop better communication skills and social confidence.
 Listening to stories widens their imagination, helping them cross cultural boundaries, encounter other experiences and feel what others feel.
 Reading aloud introduces children to literacy and print.
-Music and movement allows children to explore their bodies in a very different way that promotes a sense of rhythm, harmony and melody.
-Games brings children together outdoors where they learn to participate in organised leisure, begin to play by rules and learn to assess risk and make decisions for themselves, all with the support of their teachers.
+Music and movement allows children to explore their bodies in a very different way and promotes a sense of rhythm, harmony and melody.
+Games brings children together outdoors where they learn to participate in organised leisure, begin to play by rules and learn to assess risk and make decisions for themselves.

-Transitions are very important at Buddhi and our teachers support children in various ways as they move from home to our early childhood setting.
+Transitions are very important at Buddhi Kindyland and our teachers support children in various ways as they move from home to our early learning setting.
 We know that very often a child needs to start at the centre with someone they trust (their parent or caregiver) and then build up from short visits to longer visits, in order to gain the trust and confidence to come in and participate independently.
 Beginning in this positive way creates a happy and settled space for learning.
-It naturally follows therefore that one of the most important aspects of our learning culture is the teacher-child relationship and this forms the centre of the learning experience for children at Buddhi.
-The high teacher to child ratio at our centre ensures that every child has access to her teacher, who is both their buddy and mom-at-school.
-Such relationships further extend to families and our teachers are there to help families throughout a child’s learning journey.
+It naturally follows therefore that one of the most important aspects of our learning culture is the teacher-child relationship and this forms the centre of the learning experience for young children at Buddhi Kindyland.
+Every child’s teacher, is both their buddy and parent-at-school.
+Such relationships further extend to homes and our teachers are there to help families throughout a child’s learning journey.